easystats/modelbased/paper/paper.md

 ## Group-level estimates for Mixed Models

 The `modelbased` package also provides the `estimate_grouplevel()` function to conveniently extract parameters related to random factors, which typically correspond to group-level parameters (e.g., the intercept's or slope's value for each participant).
-Estimating these indices using mixed models can have important benefits (such as partial-pooling - *aka* "shrinkage" - and better convergence) over an empirical approach consisting of fitting individual models to all individuals separately.
-These group-level estimates can be estimated in two manners:
+These are known as BLUPs (Best Linear Unbiased Predictions) and can be estimated in two manners:

-- **"random"** (default): Corresponds to the deviation of each individual group from their fixed effect.
+- **"random"** (default): Corresponds typically to the relative deviation of each individual group from their fixed effect.
 As such, a coefficient close to 0 means that the participants' effect is the same as the population-level effect
-- **"total"**: Returns the sum of the random effect and its corresponding fixed effects.
-These are known as BLUPs (Best Linear Unbiased Predictions) and are "absolute" values of the individual-level effects on the same scale as their corresponding fixed effects.
+- **"total"**: Returns the absolute individual-level effects, which typically corresponds to the sum of the relative random effect with its corresponding fixed effects.

+Estimating these indices using mixed models can have important benefits over an empirical approach consisting of computing raw group means, of fitting individual models to all individuals separately.
+In particular, it is more resilient and robust to the presence of few or missing data, and naturally applies partial-pooling - *aka* "shrinkage", which combines information from the group and the overall population.
+This means that group estimates are "pulled" towards the population-level estimate if they are more uncertain (i.e., includes less observations), in essence giving more weight to more reliable estimates.
+Estimates shrinkage prevents overfitting and improves generalizability.

 ## Technical details